 An inviting oasis of nature and serenity amid the hustle and bustle of Fort-de-France, La Savane is a prime spot for walks, picnics, and meeting up with friends.
 Freshly squeezed juices, cocktails, sandwiches, pizzas, panini, pasta, cassava cakes, deliciously flavored homemade ice creams, creole, Indonesian, and vegetarian food, sushi crepes, and locally made candies are all available from vendors here; street merchants sell everything from jewelry to human hairpieces.
 A tourism kiosk on the historic Place de La Savane is open from 9 to 4:30 Tuesday through Saturday, 9 to 4 on Saturday (0596/74–41–44).

-The downtown landmark Hotel L'Impératrice, a product of the 1950s has small elevators and hallways as well as an expansive terrace served by a bar.
-After a major renovation in 2009, its 23 boutique guest rooms have a colonial look with creole furnishings like four-poster, mahogany beds.
-Le Josephine, the in-house restaurant, offers superb views of the Savane to go with its own elegant and eye-catching decor—dark-wood furniture, crisp white linens, and napkins in jewel tones of green and purple.
+Just across from the Savane, the downtown landmark Hotel L'Impératrice, a product of the 1950s, had a major renovation a few years back.
+It is a good option to overnight downtown (its 23 boutique guest rooms have a colonial look with creole furnishings like four-poster, mahogany beds).
+It is walking distance to the interisland ferries and closer to the airport than the resort properties.
+Le Josephine, the in-house restaurant, offers superb views of the Savane to go with its own elegant and eye-catching decor—dark-wood furniture, crisp white linens, and some refined creole cuisine.
 Its outdoor café, which serves only drinks, spills out to the sidewalk.